varunsubhash/Music-Generation-using-RNN/README.md

 - MIDI -> It contains the note/chord to be played and the time stamp at which it should be played.
 - MP3 format -> It is a sequence of music sounds.It tells that at a certain frequency and certain amplitude for/at time t.

-In this project, I will be using the abc representation as it is the most simplest notation.
+- In this project, I will be using the abc representation as it is the most simplest notation.
+- Abc notation contains metadata and the music.
+- The metadata contains information like how to set up the instrument.
+- The music contains a sequence of characters.